capital-G/supercollider-wiki/Recording-in-SuperCollider-(WIP).md

 ### More options ###

-Familiarize yourself with some of the arguments that `s.record` lets you specify:
+Familiarize yourself with some of the arguments that `Server.default.record` lets you specify:

 - **path** - Manually specify the output path.
 SuperCollider will figure out what format to write based on the extension.
 (As we'll cover in a later section, don't try an .mp3 path here.
 It won't work.)
 - **bus** - Record from a specific Bus object or bus number.
 Defaults to 0.